musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 aws_lex_intent.delete_post: Creation complete after 1s [id=DeletePost]
 ```

-If you navigate to the console you will see that you have additional intents created.
+If you navigate the console, you will see that you have created additional intents.

 ![New intents list](../images/intents_list_console.png)

-However, navigating to our bot you will realize intents missing.
-This is because intents can be associated to any bot and we need to explicitly assign our created intents.
+However, navigating to our bot, you will realize intents are missing.
+This is because intents can be associated with any bot, and we need to assign our created intents explicitly.

 ![Bot missing intents](../images/bot_intents_missing.png)